 Other primary kratom alkaloids include:

 The effects of 7-hydroxymitragynine typically last for a few hours, with larger doses lasting longer.
-For an average kratom dose size around 5 grams, you can expect the pain-relieving effects of 7-hydroxymitragynine to last for approximately five to six hours.
+For an average kratom dose size of around 5 grams, you can expect the pain-relieving effects of 7-hydroxymitragynine to last for approximately five to six hours.

 Interestingly, the biological half-life of 7-hydroxymitragynine is about 2.5 hours, meaning some significant amount could remain in your system for long periods.